DavisSylvester/aws-constructs/readme.md

-# GravyStack CDK Construct Library
+# Bishop CDK Construct Library

-## Gravystack Constructs <a name="Constructs" id="Constructs"></a>
+## Bishop Constructs <a name="Constructs" id="Constructs"></a>

-Gravystack Constructs is a construct library for creating new AWS Infrastructure in a standardize reusable manner.
+Bishop Constructs is a construct library for creating new AWS Infrastructure in a standardize reusable manner.

 ### Available Constructors